i05nagai/memorandum/language/english_speaking.md

 * Now the filet mignon what comes with that?
 * irresistible
     * If I want to kiss girl, first things I do is make my lips look irresistible
-* menace
-    * Dogs running loose are a public menace
-    * the menace of industrial pollutino
-    * He had a slight air of menace which made me uneasy
-    * He spoke with a hint of menace
-    * demand money with menaces
-        * He was accused of unlawfully demanding money with menaces
-    * v
-        * Hurricane Hugo menaced the eastern coast for a week
 * ordane
     * church
         * He was ordained as a priest in Ely cathedral in 1987